-Going through the awards criteria is not much different to going through a business planning process.
-Many operators overlook this process in their day-to-day running of their business.
+Going through the awards program is similar to going through a business planning process.
+Many operators overlook this process in the day-to-day running of their business.

-The awards encourages entrants to undertake this process as a prompt to address key issues, realign the business objectives, business values, positioning and most importantly, where the business is heading in the future.
+The Awards encourages entrants to undertake this important process to investigate key business issues, realign the business objectives, business values, positioning and most importantly, where the business is heading in the future.
 In addition, there is the added bonus of being recognised by industry and consumers as a winner for business excellence.

-In summary, entering the RACV Victorian Tourism Awards will achieve the following:
+Entering the Victorian Tourism Awards will give your business the opportunity to:

 and improve your business practices

 brand awareness and leverage marketing opportunities